domidt/domidt.github.io/_publications/HEF_DiverseInfo.md

 citation: 'Schmidt, D. & Stöckl, T. (2021).
 Asset market experiments with diverse information.
 In Füllbrunn, S., & Haruvy, E. (Eds.), <i>Handbook of experimenal Finance </i>, Edward Elgar Publishing, Forthcoming'
 ---

+On financial markets, information is a highly demanded resource and processing it to (potentially) generate excess returns drives the activities of many market participants.
+Not surprisingly, this high relevance of information in markets culminates in a high research interest focusing on how information affects traders' behavior and market outcomes.
+It is, however, challenging to meet this interest with empirical data as it is almost impossible to observe or control, which information traders possess in real markets.
+Therefore, laboratory environments are a perfect tool to address research questions emerging in this field as they allow researchers to design and control all relevant aspects, in particular, the information structure prevailing in a market.

+In this paper, we review the experimental finance literature investigating markets with different information structures to better understand how these structures influence trader behavior and market outcomes.
+By doing so, we provide the interested reader with a comprehensive overview of the main research areas and the respective results.